MohamedKhalifa11/delivery-app/README.md

 ## Features

+- **Performance Optimization**: **React.lazy** and **Suspense** are implemented to load components and images only when needed, significantly improving the app’s loading time and overall performance and providing a better user experience with faster load speeds.
+- **Cart Management**: Users can add, remove, and manage items in their cart using **Redux Toolkit** and **Context API** for efficient state management across the app.
+- **Stripe Integration**: **Secure payment processing** via **Stripe**, allowing users to complete purchases safely within the app.
-- **Data Fetching:** Dynamically fetches product information from an external API.
+- **Data Fetching**: Dynamically fetches product information from a **GitHub-hosted JSON file** via **Axios**, allowing efficient data retrieval for the app.
-- **Search and Filter:** Users can search for specific products and filter the menu based on categories, making it easier to find their favorite pizzas.
+- **Search and Filter**: Users can search for specific products and filter the menu by categories (e.g. price, Alphabetically), making it easier to find their favorite items.
-- **Cart Management:** Users can add, remove, and manage items in their cart using Redux Toolkit.
+- **Swiper Integration**: Engaging, interactive swipers for showcasing products, adding a visually appealing and interactive touch.
+- **Responsive Design**: Ensures a consistent and user-friendly experience across different devices and screen sizes using **CSS** and **Bootstrap**.
+- **Pagination**: Smooth pagination of product listings using **React Paginate**, improving the navigation experience when browsing large menus.
-- **Product Details:** Detailed pages for each product, including descriptions and related products.
+- **Product Details**: Detailed pages for each product, showcasing descriptions, pricing, and related products for better user engagement.
-- **Pagination:** Smooth pagination of product listings using React Paginate.
-- **Swiper Integration:** Engaging, interactive swipers for showcasing products.
-- **Local Storage:** Persistent cart and user data using local storage.
+- **Local Storage**: Persistent cart and user data using **localStorage**, allowing users to maintain their cart even after closing the app or reloading the page.
-- **Responsive Design:** Ensures a consistent experience across different devices.

 ## Tech Stack